 In addition to the Company matching and PCA contributions, the Company offers a supplemental contribution on behalf of the employees who were hired or rehired on or before May 1, 2001, also in lieu of the contributions to the Pension Plan.
 The Pension Transition Account (PTA) contribution ranges from 2% to 3% of eligible pay, for employees whose age plus service combination (in whole years) totaled 55 or higher, as of December 31, 2013.
-Vesting is over five years at a rate of 20% for each year of service or upon attaining age 55.
+The Company supplemental contributions vest over five years at the rate of 20% for each year of service and vest immediately after five years or upon attaining age 55.